godaddy/aws-okta-processor/README.rst

 After aws-okta-processor has a session with Okta and an AWS role has been selected it will fetch the role's keys and session token.
 This session information from the AWS role gets cached as a json file under ``~/.aws/boto/cache``.
-The file name is a SHA1 hash based on a combonation the ``user``, ``organization`` and ``key`` option values passed to the command.
+The file name is a SHA1 hash based on a combination the ``user``, ``organization`` and ``key`` option values passed to the command.

 If you want to store a seperate AWS role session cache for each role assumed using the same